Do the nutrients you're feeding your plants need to break in?

 Testing the pH of your growth media and water/nutrient solutions will help you to diagnose if it is a nutrient lockout.
 Is your pH out of range?
 Then you may be locking nutrients out of your plants.
 You can use a handheld pH meter to spot-check, or use a fertigator and controller to automatically monitor and control the pH.

 Alkalinity tests are not the same as pH tests.
 Hear me out though, they are NOT harder and do NOT have to be time-consuming.
 You can spot-check alkalinity using a handheld colorimetric checker or test kit, or you could titrate for it.
-In agriculture, we highly recommend using a fertigation unit and controller to control and monitor the alkalinity automatically.

 How To Unlock Your Nutrients